 Where To Go

 The most crucial decision you’ll need to make when planning your hiking trip is the place where to go.
 There are several factors to consider here which this backpacking guide will help you navigate.
-As a beginner, you need to select something that isn’t gonna be too demanding.
+As a beginner, you need to select something that isn’t going to be too demanding.

 If any difficulties do arise, it is usually advisable to be near civilization.
 That doesn’t necessarily mean you can’t experience the wilderness but try and pick a route that isn’t very far away from some roads or small neighborhoods.
 The most famous beginner backpacking trails generally have plenty of people on them.
 Which means you are never far off from someone else, should problems arise.